axonivy-market/amazon-lex-connector/amazon-lex-connector-product/README.md

-Axon Ivy’s [Amazon Lex API](https://aws.amazon.com/lex/) helps you to accelerate process automation initiatives by introducing Natural Language Processing (NLP) and Machine Learning (ML) to your process work.
-Amazon Lex builds sophisticated, natural language, conversional bots (chatbots).
-This connector:
+Axon Ivy's [Amazon Lex API](https://aws.amazon.com/lex/)  connector integrates Amazon Lex, a service for building conversational interfaces, into your process automation workflows.
+This integration allows you to leverage Natural Language Processing (NLP) and Machine Learning (ML) capabilities provided by Amazon Lex within your Axon Ivy processes.

-- Is based on a freemium pricing model by AWS.
-- Provides APIs to send user message to bots and vice versa.
-- Identifies user intent and additional information collected by the bot.
-- Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+Key features of the Amazon Lex API connector:

+- **Intent Recognition**: Intent recognition is a natural language processing (NLP) technique used to identify the goal or purpose behind a user's input.
+- **Bi-directional Communication**: The API provides methods to send messages from your process to the bot and receive responses back, facilitating seamless communication between your process and the conversational interface.
+- **Demo Implementation**: Axon Ivy offers a ready-to-use demo implementation that you can easily adapt to your specific use case.
+This reduces your integration effort and helps you quickly get started with incorporating Amazon Lex into your processes.
+- **Freemium Pricing**: The connector is based on Amazon Web Services' (AWS) freemium pricing model, which means you can start using the service for free up to a certain usage threshold.
+This allows you to experiment and evaluate the benefits of conversational interfaces in your processes without upfront costs.

+It's important to note that while both Amazon Lex and ChatGPT use NLP and ML techniques, they serve different purposes.
+ChatGPT is a large language model trained by OpenAI to engage in open-ended conversations and assist with various tasks.
+On the other hand, Amazon Lex is a service specifically designed for building conversational interfaces (chatbots) with predefined intents and actions.

+**With Axon Ivy's Amazon Lex API connector, you can enhance your process automation initiatives by introducing conversational capabilities, making your processes more user-friendly and accessible through natural language interactions.**

 ## Demo